hasankarim18/spicenirvana-client/README.md

 5. The `User Profile` and `Chef's` page are protecd, viewer have to login to visit that page.
 After login redirecting to the previous page is enabled.

+6. Recipes can be added as `favorite` and can be seen later and can be removed from `favoriter list`